 - Stirring with a fork, gently add milk to make a soft dough.
 With floured hands knead dough gently 4 times in bowl.

 - Put dough on lightly floured surface.
-Roll or pat the dough to about 1/4″ to 1/2″ thick.
+Roll or pat the dough to about 1/4โณ to 1/2โณ thick.

-- Cut with a floured 2″ cutter.
-Place the cut-out biscuits about 1″ apart on ungreased baking sheet.
+- Cut with a floured 2โณ cutter.
+Place the cut-out biscuits about 1โณ apart on ungreased baking sheet.

 - Serve biscuits piping hot.

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

 Having a problem with these rising at all.
 Whatever thickness I form the dough they simply bake at that height.
 Or it’s that they rise so little that it can’t be noticed.